 L'Arche —Cost $275

 L’Arche communities bear witness to the reality that persons with intellectual disabilities possess inherent qualities of welcome, wonderment, spirituality, and friendship.
 L'Arche makes explicit the dignity of every human being by building inclusive communities of faith and friendship where people with and without intellectual disabilities share life together.
 L’Arche USA exists to strengthen the local communities, welcome more people into their life and work, engage in advocacy on behalf of those often on the margins of society, and to raise awareness of the gifts of persons with intellectual disabilities.
-Students will spend the week in either the St. Louis or Clinton, Iowa L'Arche community learning from and sharing life with the core members of community while doing projects as the houses need them.
+Students will spend the week in the Clinton, Iowa L'Arche community learning from and sharing life with the core members of community while doing projects as the houses need them.

 Host Organization: L 'Arche.